Trump's Proposed Cabinet's Record on Latin America

 In November, Waltz met Argentine President Javier Milei in Mar-a-Lago and he praised the leader’s policies on X.

-Confirmation Required?
+Confirmation required?
 Yes

 Cabinet level?
 Yes

-Two-term South Dakota Governor Kristi Noem has been nominated to head the department tasked with executing Trump's headline immigration policies: the mass deportation of undocumented immigrants, the reintroduction of the "Remain in Mexico" policy, and ending birthright citizenship rights for children born to undocumented migrants.
+Two-term South Dakota Governor Kristi Noem has been nominated to head the department tasked with executing Trump's headline immigration policies: the mass deportation of undocumented immigrants, the reintroduction of the "Remain in Mexico" policy, and ending birthright citizenship for children born to undocumented migrants.
 The department of homeland security houses both the Customs and Border Protection (CBP) and ICE agencies, as well as the U.S. Citizenship and Immigration Services (USCIS), among other functions.

 Noem has been outspoken about what she has characterized as an “invasion” at the U.S.-Mexico border.
 As governor, Noem supported efforts to increase patrols at the southern border, sending her state’s National Guard troops to Texas multiple times.
 Earlier this year, she publicized a visit to the Texas border with pictures showing her helping to erect a fence.